Resource: aws_paas_service#

 .enabled

-- (Optional) Indicates whether backup is enabled for the service.
-Defaults tofalse
+- (Optional) Indicates whether backup is enabled for the service.- Default value:

-- (Optional) The backup retention period in days.
-Valid values are from 1 to 3650.notification_email
+- (Optional) The backup retention period in days.- Valid values: From 1 to 3650

 - (Optional) The email address to which a notification that backup was created is sent.start_time